smartobjectoriented/so3/doc/source/lvgl.rst

 Some details about the porting can be found in our `discussion forum <https://discourse.heig-vd.ch/t/graphics-support-for-so3/41/18>`__.

-This section will be completed soon...
+This part will be completed very soon...